mynameiswilson/sbdm/_posts/2022-03-13-LGBTQIA-equity-diversity-policy-update.md

 ### "In a nutshell, they may want to include language that ensure that all policies are reviewed through the lens of their vulnerable LBGTQIA population." ###

 We've done that, clarifying prior language regarding the perspectives through which we see our community and how we apply these in policy and action.
-And I've codified these perspectives in an open-ended list of what I've termed "inherit attributes".
+And I've codified these perspectives in an open-ended list of what I've termed "inherent attributes".

 Here's the new language:

-> We understand that each student has a unique mix of inherit attributes, and that to fulfill our commitment, we will consider this diversity in all actions and policies created or reviewed, giving special consideration to demonstrably vulnerable populations.
-These inherit attributes include, but are not limited to: gender, ethnicity, socioeconomic status, disability, sexual orientation and gender identity.
+> We understand that each student has a unique mix of inherent attributes, and that to fulfill our commitment, we will consider this diversity in all actions and policies created or reviewed, giving special consideration to demonstrably vulnerable populations.
+These inherent attributes include, but are not limited to: gender, ethnicity, socioeconomic status, disability, sexual orientation and gender identity.

 ### Ad-Hoc versus Standing Committee ###